speedrunners-ist/hangman-rc/README.md

 In order to compile the project, `c++20` (available since GCC 9) is required.
 There are two ways to compile the project:

-- Using `make`, which will generate the server's binary according to the project statement's specifications - the `RRV` answer is sent with an `OK` status code, instead of the game's associated word, and the word-list reading order is **randomized**.
+- Using `make prod`, which will generate the server's binary according to the project statement's specifications - the `RRV` answer is sent with an `OK` status code, instead of the game's associated word, and the word-list reading order is **randomized**.
-- Using `make dev`, the project version utilized to run tests and, in a general manner, debug the server.
+- Using `make`, the project version utilized to run tests and, in a general manner, debug the server.
 This version will send the game's associated word instead of the `OK` in an `RRV` answer, and the word-list reading order is **sequential** (in order for the tests to be deterministic).